simp/simp-doc/docs/user_guide/Initial_Server_Configuration.rst

 #.
 Run ``reboot`` to restart your system and apply the necessary kernel
    configuration items.

+When your systems comes back up your puppetserver is ready for configuration.
+If you want to learn more details about what the ``simp`` utility just did to your system,  see :ref:`gsg-advanced-configuration`.

+To continue configuring the system, you can  move on to the next section in the :ref:`simp-user-guide`, :ref:`Client_Management`.

 Optional: Extract the full OS RPM Package Set
 ---------------------------------------------